Siyy/3DTools/3DTools/3DTools/README.txt

 To solve this issue, the code takes the following approach:  The overall idea is to reduce the 3D problem back to 2D.
-In the normal 2D case, the transformations applied to the content can be used to convert the mouse position to the contentís local coordinate system.
+In the normal 2D case, the transformations applied to the content can be used to convert the mouse position to the content‚Äôs local coordinate system.
 This transformed position then lets the content know where the mouse is relative to it.
-In 3D, due to the many orientations of the geometry and texture coordinate layouts, itís difficult to say where a 3D point is in the relative coordinate system of the 2D content on 3D.
+In 3D, due to the many orientations of the geometry and texture coordinate layouts, it‚Äôs difficult to say where a 3D point is in the relative coordinate system of the 2D content on 3D.
 To approximate this, the outline of the 2D content on 3D, after it has been projected to screen space, is computed, and then the mouse is positioned based on this projection.

-After the outline is available, The closest point on this outline to the mouse position is computed, and then this point on the outline is considered what was ìhitî and it is placed under the moue position.
+After the outline is available, The closest point on this outline to the mouse position is computed, and then this point on the outline is considered what was ‚Äúhit‚Äù and it is placed under the moue position.
 Since we place the mouse by the closest edge point, the interaction tends to behave as it would in 2D, since we position the hidden content based on what the mouse is closest to on the 2D content on 3D.
-By placing it at the closest edge point, we are explicitly stating about where we expect the mouse to be relative to the 2D on 3D elementís orientation.
+By placing it at the closest edge point, we are explicitly stating about where we expect the mouse to be relative to the 2D on 3D element‚Äôs orientation.

 This method helps provide an intuitive response to the interaction, since the interaction happens with the closest point on the object with capture to the mouse.